 - Prepare pie crusts.
 If using pre-made crust, remove from packaging.
 Roll one crust out at a time – it should be AT LEAST 1/16th inch thick.
 It is important to keep the crusts thick enough to hold the pie filling.
 For pre-made crusts, do not roll any thinner than they came in the package.
 Use a bowl (4-inch diameter used here), placed upside down, to cut out circles from the dough.
 Gently gather together the scraps, roll out just enough to cut additional circles of the same thickness.

-- Place three crust circles onto a baking sheet sprayed with non-stick cooking spray.
+- Place three crust circles onto a baking sheet sprayed with non-stick cooking spray or lined with parchment paper.

 - Place a scoop of the apple pie filling into the center of the circle.